ml4den/YouTube-Music-API/README.md

 # YouTube Music API
-A quick API for interacting with likes on YouTube Music
+A quick API for interacting with likes on YouTube Music.
+Meant for personal use only.

 ## Endpoint /likes
 ### GET